Azure/azure-sdk-for-python/sdk/subscription/azure-mgmt-subscription/README.md

 # Disclaimer

-operation group `subcriptions` has been removed from this package to [azure-mgmt-resource](https://pypi.org/project/azure-mgmt-resource/).
+operation group `subscriptions` has been removed from this package to [azure-mgmt-resource](https://pypi.org/project/azure-mgmt-resource/).
 For more info about `azure-mgmt-resource`, see [resouce doc](https://docs.microsoft.com/python/api/overview/azure/resources?view=azure-python)

 # Provide Feedback